-Country of 100000 0110 concia by: incorporation or registration Description of shares held Group College Wilcomex Limited Eastern Enterprises Limited South Lincolnshire England and Wales England and Wales Ordinary £1 shares Ordinary £1 shares 100% 100% 100% 100% Academy Limited South Lincolnshire College England and Wales Ordinary £1 shares 100% 100% Limited East Lindsey Skills Alliance England and Wales Ordinary £1 shares 100% 100% Limited England and Wales Ordinary £1 shares 100% 100%
+Country of incorporation or registration Description of shares held Group College Boston College Group Limited England and Wales Ordinary £1 shares 100% 100% Eastern Enterprises Limited England and Wales Ordinary £1 shares 100% 100%

 Eastern Enterprises Limited operated wholly within the United Kingdom.
 The principal activity during the year was to charge commercial lettings in the property known as the Red Lion Quarter in Spalding.